-During the COVID-19 pandemic, virtual meeting such as Zoom and GoToMeetings have been invaluable for allowing people to interact face-to-face online.
+During the COVID-19 pandemic, virtual meetings such as Zoom and GoToMeetings have been invaluable for allowing people to interact face-to-face online.
 However, as helpful as virtual meetings can be for smaller groups, large gatherings of hundreds or more pose different problems.
 That’s particularly the case for very large conventions, representative assemblies, houses of delegates, and governing councils.

 Such meetings are more complicated when held online because of the number of delegates and usual types of business (credentials, rules, bylaws amendments, large budgets, legislative programs, resolutions, numerous new business items).
 In addition, such meetings typically see more motions (amend, refer, close debate, Points of Order, appeals, etc.) than a typical board or membership meeting.
 Altogether, this means that conventions and houses of delegates have to deal with technological and procedural issues that smaller meetings do not.